mfroeling/QMRITools-website/pages/doc_instal.md

 Automatic installation:

-1. Download the `QMRITools-2.3.3.paclet`.
+1. Download the latest `QMRITools-x.x.x.paclet`.
 2. Install the paclet using `PacletInstall`.

-`PacletInstall["xxx\\QMRITools-2.3.3.paclet"]`
+`PacletInstall["xxx\\QMRITools-x.x.x.paclet"]`

 Or alternatively you can directly install it from the latest release page

 `PacletInstall["https://github.com/mfroeling/QMRITools/releases/download/x.x.x/QMRITools-x.x.x.paclet"]`

-If you prefer you can also use the manual installation:
+If you prefer you can also use the manual installation which is not recommended:

 1. Download the `QMRITools.zip`.
 2. Extract the `QMRITools` folder and place it in the Mathematica UserBaseDirectory &gt; Applications.